run-x/opta/examples/nocodb/README.md

 * Update `delegated` field to `true` in the `nocodb-aws.yaml` file
 * Run `opta apply -c nocodb-aws.yaml` again to generate the TLS certificate

-Your domain should now be pointing to the Ghost deployment with secure TLS
+Your domain should now be pointing to the NocoDB deployment with secure TLS

 * Go to https://{your-domain} and login as admin and start working.